loloof64/chess_vectors_flutter/README.md

 # chess vectors flutter

 Chess pieces vectors for Flutter.
-These vectors are custom widgets : they have their own size, they can also be moved (position property) inside their parent, and be resize (size property).
+These vectors are custom widgets based on Wikimedia commons Svg.
+You can customize the size.

 ## Getting Started

 Add whatever piece widget you want to your components tree :
-* position property takes an Offset value for positioning the piece
 * size property takes a double value for defining the piece side size (same width and height).

 ## CREDITS